noahehall/theBookOfNoah/aws_developer.md

       + partition key + sort key
       + sort key sometimes called range key
   23. how are partition keys stored?
-    - the partition key value is used as an input ot an internal hash function, and the output from the ash function determiens the partition
+    - the partition key value is used as an input to an internal hash function, and the output from the ash function determiens the partition
     - the partition determines the physical location where the data is stored
     - no two items can have the same partition key value (for single attribute primary keys)
     - two/more items can have the same partition key but different sort key (from composite primate keys)